- Car Rentals

 Fondly called the Scotland of India, Coorg is one of the top hill stations in South India and among the most popular attraction not to miss in your Karnataka holiday packages.
 Coorg (or Kodagu) is about 265 km from Bangalore city and takes about 6 hrs drive.

 Coorg is the largest producer of Coffee in India.
 Also, it is one of the places with the highest rainfall in India.
-Places like Raja's Seat, Abbey Falls, Iruppu Falls, Omkareshwara Temple, Bylakuppe, Talacauvery and Dubare are the major attractions to be included in Coorg Tour Packages.
+Places like Raja's Seat, Abbey Falls, Iruppu Falls, Omkareshwara Temple, Bylakuppe, Talacauvery and Dubare are the major attractions to be included in Coorg Holiday Packages.
 The famous Cauvery River is originated in the hills of Coorg at Talacauvery.

 Explore our Coorg Travel Guide for complete details on the hill station of Coorg.
 Being a part of the Western Ghats, Coorg is home to three wildlife sanctuaries - the Talacauvery, Pushpagiri, and Brahmagiri Sanctuaries, and one national park, the Nagarhole National Park.
 Coorg is also famous for trekking activities with peaks like Thandiyandamole, Brahmagiri, and Pushpagiri.
 Besides, Coorg can also be visited along with Ooty tour packages.

 Chikmagalur or Chikkamagaluru is a scenic hill town situated at the foothills of Mulliyangiri range with an altitude of 3,400 feet.
 It is one of the best hill stations in Karnataka and among the most famous tourist places near Bangalore.